 To test this idea, Robin set up a speaker playing cricket songs in the fields where the crickets live on Kauai, Oahu, and the Island of Hawaii.
 The speaker tricks male and female crickets into thinking there is a male cricket in the area making songs.
 Before the start of the experiment, Robin removed all the males found within a 2-meter circle around the speaker.
 She then broadcast cricket songs from the speaker for 20 minutes.
-She then returned and counted the number of males in the 2-meter circle, measured the distance from male to the speaker, and whether each male was normal or flatwing.
-Robin expected that flatwing males would be more likely to use satellite behavior, and therefore would be closer to the speaker than would normal males.
+She then returned and counted the number of males in the 2-meter circle, measured the distance from male to the speaker, and noted whether each male was normal or flatwing.
+Robin expected that flatwing males would be more likely to use satellite behavior and, therefore, would be on average closer to the speaker than normal males.

 Featured scientist: Robin Tinghitella from the University of Denver

 Additional teacher resources related to this Data Nugget include: